 *** COVID-19 Update ***

-Our indoor sessions in Carmarthen are currently paused, but our outdoor dojos in nearby Llangunnor (Thursdays) and Nantgaredig (Sundays) are open.
+Our Carmarthen dojo is open again (from October 2021), as well as our outdoor dojo in Nantgaredig.
 If you’re an existing member, you’ll need to book these sessions via our Eventbrite listing, making sure that your licence is still up to date first.
 Beginners and new members are welcome to join too – click here to find out more if you’re interested in trying karate with us.